eastmaels/steemblog.github.io/_posts/account/deanliu/2018-08-03_da-series-learn-python-with-steem-06.md

 - - -

-This page is synchronized from the post: [[DA series - Learn Python with Steem #06] 函式](https://steemit.com/@deanliu/da-series-learn-python-with-steem-06)
+This page is synchronized from the post: ['[DA series - Learn Python with Steem #06] 函式'](https://steemit.com/@deanliu/da-series-learn-python-with-steem-06)